Path-dependent Hamilton-Jacobi equations with u-dependence and time-measurable Hamiltonians: Setting and notation

 Given topological spaces $E$ and $F$, we denote by $C(E,F)$ the set of all continuous functions from $E$ to $F$.
 In case $F=\R$, we just write $C(E)$.
 Similarly, we denote by $\mathrm{USC}(E)$ the set of all upper semicontinuous (u.s.c.) functions from $E$ to $\R$ and by $\mathrm{LSC}(E)$ the set of all lower semicontinuous (l.s.c.) functions from $E$ to $\R$.

 We write $a\cdot b=(a,b)$ for the inner product of two vectors $a$ and $b$ in $\R^d$.

 Given $L\ge 0$, $(s_0,x_0)\in [0,T)\times\Omega$, define

-Those sets of ``Lipschitz-like" paths are very important.
-In particular, thanks to their useful properties listed in the following remarks, they are helpful insofar they circumvent difficulties coming from the lack of local compactness of $\Omega$.
+Those sets of { Lipschitz} paths are very important.
+In particular, thanks to their useful properties listed in the following remarks, they are helpful insofar as they circumvent difficulties coming from the lack of local compactness of $\Omega$.

 \begin{remark} The sets $\mathcal{X}^L(s_0,x_0)$ are compact in $(\Omega,\norm{\cdot}_\infty)$ (see, e.g., Proposition~4.1 in \cite{Lukoyanov03} or Proposition~2.10 in \cite{BK18JFA}). \end{remark}

 \begin{remark} Let $L\ge 0$ and $(t_n,x_n)\to (t_0,x_0)$ in $[0,T]\times\Omega$ as $n\to\infty$.
 Then every sequence $(\tilde{x}_n)_n$ with $\tilde{x}_n\in\mathcal{X}^L(t_n,x_n)$, $n\in\N$, has a subsequence that converges to some $\tilde{x}_0\in\mathcal{X}^L(t_0,x_0)$ (cf.~Proposition~4.2 in \cite{Lukoyanov03} and Proposition~2.12 in \cite{BK18JFA}).
 For a detailed proof, follow the approach of Lemma~1 on page~87 in \cite{FilippovBook}. \end{remark}